Article written by Natalie Sehi (firstname.lastname@example.org) Nebraska Extension SNAP-Ed/EFNEP Educator

 1 teaspoon salt, optional

-- In a medium bowl, combine all ingredients and mix well.
+- Gently rub tomatoes, onion and jalepeno (optional) under cold water.
+Remove seeds from jalepeno if using.
+Chop vegetables.
+In a medium bowl, combine all ingredients and mix well.
 For better flavor, let the ingredients stand in the refrigerator for at least one hour.

 - Refrigerate until ready to eat.